fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

         add = (+)
 ```

-When you try to add this function without any type information it obviously
+If you try to add function ```myAdd``` without any type information as show
-fails.
-The compiler has no way to know which implementation is intended to be
-used and it can't select one by default, imagine what could happen if it
-chooses a unintended one.
+below the compiler must fail.

 ```haskell
 myAdd = add
 ```